DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-01-26-working-from-home-india.md

 excerpt: My Work from home ergonomic setup (India)
 ---

-Being a freelancer and working from home in India turned out to be different than I anticipated, primarily because
+Being a freelancer and working from home in India turned out to be different than I anticipated, primarily due to

  * Budget - I don't earn enough to splurge on a [$1000 chair](http://store.hermanmiller.com/Products/Aeron-Chair) or a [triple monitor setup](https://i.ytimg.com/vi/S4RfkcM1Dx8/maxresdefault.jpg)
  * Equipment Availability - 80% of equipment worth buying is not available in India.